 Overview

 Become familiar with principles and methods for curation and management of archaeological collections.
-Topics will include responsibilities under federal regulations (36 CFR Part 79), archaeological standards, collections policies, costs of curation, storage facilities, proper housing of collections, archaeological laboratory procedures, cataloguing systems, and educating the public with archaeological collections.
+Explore topics including responsibilities under federal laws and regulations (36 CFR Part 79), archaeological standards, collections policies, costs of curation, evaluating repositories, proper housing of collections, archaeological laboratory procedures, computerization of collections recordkeeping, and educating the public with archaeological collections.

 This seminar is offered in conjunction with Conservation Strategies for Archaeologists.